18 Chapter 5.1: Greek Art: Overview, the Geometric and Orientalizing Periods, and Greek Vases

 Artstor gallery of Greek Geometric Art for UNO Students

-Geometric TASK
+Geometric Period TASK

 The video in this section describes specific evolutions in society that led Greece to emerge as a unique and unified civilization.
 After watching the video, please respond to the accompanying questions/prompts.